MenuDocs/Meda/README.md

 ![MenuDocs AdvancedBanner](MenuDocs.jpg "MDAdv")

-This repository is dedicated to the display of JS/DJS knowledge.
+This Repository is dedicated to the display of JS/DJS knowledge.
 The code is showing what is possible with the [discord.js](https://discord.js.org/, 'Discord.JS Official Documentation') library and more.

 # Links